serraict/serraict.github.io/index.md

     I love to guide software teams on their journey to deliver valuable software and becoming a great team.
   </p>
   <p>
-    I am a Scrum Master, agile developer, pragmatic student, team player and coach and have been active in the field of software development for well over ten years.
+    I am a Scrum Master, agile developer, pragmatic student, team player and coach and have been active in the field of software development for well over fifteen years.
   </p>
   <p>
     I work in an open and transparent way,